SetDM/backend/README.md

 ## API Surface

 - `GET /` – welcome message to verify the server is up
+- `GET /privacy` – renders the privacy policy Markdown as an HTML page
 - `GET /api/health` – uptime, timestamp, and status for monitoring
 - `GET /api/auth/instagram` – redirects to Instagram OAuth dialog
 - `GET /api/auth/instagram/callback` – exchanges `code` for both short-lived and long-lived tokens, persists the Instagram profile **and token metadata** in MongoDB, and returns `{ profile, user, tokens }`